What is Remote Work Presence?

 Consistent presence

-A remote worker maintains green status during their 9-5 schedule, updates their calendar, and responds to messages within an hour.
-Teammates know when to expect availability.
+A remote worker maintains green status during their 9 to 5 schedule, updates their calendar with meeting blocks, and responds to messages within an hour.
+Teammates trust the green dot and feel comfortable reaching out during those hours, knowing they will get a timely response.

 Inconsistent presence

-A remote worker's status fluctuates between active and away throughout the day due to focus work, meetings, and device changes.
-Teammates are unsure when they're actually available.
+A remote worker's status fluctuates between active and away throughout the day due to focus work in other apps, video calls, and device changes.
+Teammates are unsure when the person is actually available and start sending follow-up messages or escalating to managers unnecessarily.

 Frequently Asked Questions

-How do I manage presence across multiple tools?
+How do I manage remote work presence across multiple tools?

 Is remote work presence the same as productivity?